This is it…

 Use A Pressure Cooker

 Just like a microwave can speed up the cooking process and use less energy, a pressure cooker can do the same.
 It is estimated that a pressure cooker can reduce your cooking time by up to 70%.

 This represents a serious reduction in your electricity usage and quite a saving over the year.
-There are also many websites that specialize in pressure cooker recipes so you should never get bored.
+Many websites specialize in pressure cooker recipes, so you should never get bored.